myfirebase/myfirebase/README.md

 <p align="center">Myfirebase is a decoupled SPAs framework which is highly compatible with Google Firebase</p>

-> Currently Myfirebase is in development stage, Thank you for your testing.
+> Currently, Myfirebase is in development stage, Thank you for your testing.

 ## Docs